The previous sections introduced the abstractions that RAC offers to describe signal. This section will introduce other collateral but usefull types.

 Starting from this protocol, RAC introduces:

-, that represents a read-only view to a propertyThese types are really usefull when used in combination with the <~
+ConstantProperty, that represents a property that never changeMutableProperty, that represents a mutable propertyPropertyOf, that represents a read-only view to a propertyThese types are really usefull when used in combination with the <~ operator, that binds properties together.
+The bind operator comes in three flavors:

 /// Binds a signal to a property, updating the property's value to the latest